elham-kh/Text_Reader/README.md

     - **threshold** - Accumulator threshold parameter.
 Only those lines are returned that get enough votes
     - **line** - Output vector of lines.
 Here is set to None, the value is saved to linesP
     - **minLineLength** - Minimum line length.
 Line segments shorter than that are rejected.
+    6. **maxLineGap** - Maximum allowed gap between points on the same line to link them.
-    - **maxLineGap** - Maximum allowed gap between points on the same line to link them.
+**maxLineGap** - Maximum allowed gap between points on the same line to link them.
 # [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF)
 OCRmyPDF adds an OCR text layer to scanned PDF files, allowing them to be searched or copy-pasted.